 What to Look for When Buying a 6V RV Battery

-Novice motorhome owners often find choosing the right RV battery for boondocking challenging and frustrating.
+Novice motorhome owners often find choosing the best 6v RV battery for boondocking challenging and frustrating.
 There are plenty of options that look virtually the same.
 However, you can simplify the process by considering the following things when buying a 6-volt battery for your RV.

 The first thing you have to determine is the battery type: flooded or sealed lead-acid (SLA), also known as valve regulated lead-acid (VRLA).
 Both batteries have their respective pros and cons that can help you determine which type is best for your needs.